 Michelle Rivas

-Nathalie Sandin collaborated with the FIU Theatre department
+Nathalie Sandin x FIU Theatre Department Collaboration

 "This internship changed my college experience in a way I could have only dreamed of.
 Seeing my designs around campus is something I never got used to and it made me so happy to see the FIU community enjoy it too." - Nathalie Sandin.

-READ THE CARTA ARTICLE HERECARTA disciplines combine forces for 2019-2020 theatre season publicity
+READ THE CARTA ARTICLE HERE: CARTA disciplines combine forces for 2019-2020 theatre season publicity

 The FIU Department of Art + Art History and FIU Athletics developed an ongoing partnership to create internship opportunities for graphic design students.
 This partnership most importantly helps cultivate professional direction and career development in areas outside of their realms like marketing and social media management.